The Big Lunch FAQs

 When is The Big Lunch?

 The Big Lunch takes place annually on the first weekend in June.
-In 2024, it’s taking place on 1-2 June!
+In 2025, it’s happening on 7-8 June!

 The official date for The Big Lunch doesn’t suit, can we still take part?